granatumx/webapp/README.md

-> gbox-scripts is an image that provides shell scripts for automating GranatumX deployment
+> webapp is an image that provides the frontend for GranatumX